trilobiet/doabapi/README.md

 ### Request for title

-Requests for title peer review data can be done using one of two request parameters {doi,isbn}
+Requests for title peer review data can be done using one of two request parameters {doi, isbn}

 #### By doi